longclawshop/longclaw/docs/walkthrough/index.rst

 .. _walkthrough:

-Walkthrough: A T-Shirt Shop
+Walkthrough: A Music Shop
 ============================

-In this guided walkthrough, we will be making an online clothes shop selling T-shirts.
+In this guided walkthrough, we will be making an online music shop selling CD's and Vinyl.

 .. toctree::